harambeejpal/resources/README.md

 - Build regular expressions interactively with [RegEXr](https://regexr.com/)
 - [*Packaging data analytical work reproducibly using R (and friends)*"](https://peerj.com/preprints/3192/) in PeerJ Preprints
 - [*Prime Hints For Running A Data Project In R*](https://kkulma.github.io/2018-03-18-Prime-Hints-for-Running-a-data-project-in-R/) by Kasia Kulma
+- I came across this interesting post on "[Manager READMEs](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe)", where a bunch of managers at tech companies lay out their styles to direct reports
+- A  [short blog post](https://mrisdal.github.io/blog/posts/reflections-on-stack-overflow/) by Megan Risdal, reflecting on her time as a product leader at Stack Overflow
+- This book draft "[Shape Up](https://basecamp.com/shapeup)", written by basecamp product developers "_[...] is for product development teams who struggle to shape, build, and ship.
+Written by the innovators behind Basecamp—one of the biggest and longest-running software as a service apps—the book gives teams language and specific techniques to address the risks and unknowns at each stage of the product development process"